View, create, edit, or delete projects

 .s

 Bolt can upload file types for a wide range of programming languages.
-Bolt only builds JavaScript-based applications (see Supported technologies), but you can upload files from other programming languages to guide Bolt, or ask Bolt to convert them into JavaScript.
+Bolt only builds JavaScript-based applications (see Supported technologies), but you can upload files from other programming languages to guide Bolt, or ask Bolt to convert them into JavaScript.- Click Upload files in the chatbot and select your files, or

-Upload an image file to use as a logo on your website.
-Prompt:
+- Upload an image file to use as a logo on your website.

-Bolt adds this file to the project files.
+Bolt adds the file to your project files.

-Upload an image file as inspiration, to show Bolt the look and feel you want to aim for.
+- Upload an image file to show Bolt the look and feel you want.

-Bolt stores this temporarily to work with it, but doesn’t permanently add it to your project’s files.
+Bolt uses the file temporarily but doesn’t permanently add it to your project files.

 Navigate to the project in your terminal and run: